Author Guidelines

 1.3.1 Summary and Keywords

 This section applies only to original, review, clinical case, and educational articles.
-The title of the manuscript in Portuguese and in English must be repeated.
+The title of the manuscript, in Portuguese and English, must be repeated.
 Abstracts must be submitted in Portuguese and English, with a word limit that depends on the type of article (see section 2).
 For the review articles, the abstract should point out the main points of review/discussion, with or without a brief introduction.
-In clinical cases, the abstract should be structured in an introduction, case description and discussion/conclusions.
+In clinical cases, the abstract should be structured in an introduction, case description, and discussion/conclusions.
 Abstracts of original articles and systematic reviews must be structured as follows:

-- Results: What results were found, relevant to the study?
+• Results: What results were found that were relevant to the study?

-- Conclusions: What is the most important conclusion of the study?
-If possible, try to summarize, in a single sentence, the most significant key concepts or diagnostic or therapeutic implications of the study.
+• Conclusions: What is the most important conclusion of the study?
+In a single sentence, try to summarize the most significant key concepts or diagnostic or therapeutic implications of the study.

 1.3.2 Manuscript

-This document should not refer the identity of the authors, in order to avoid their identification during the review process.
+This document should not refer the authors' identity to avoid their identification during the review process.

 All lines should be numbered in the left margin, starting at number 1.
-All text, including body of the article, references, figure captions and tables with captions, must be in Arial font, size 12, double spaced and justified.
+All text, including the body of the article, references, figure captions, and tables with captions, must be in Arial font, size 12, double-spaced, and justified.
 Margins should be 2.5 cm throughout the document.

 1.3.3 References

-References must be listed after the main text, numbered sequentially in order of citation in the text, where they must be presented in curved parentheses before commas or periods.
+References must be listed after the main text, numbered sequentially in order of citation in the text, and presented in curved parentheses before commas or periods.
 It must be ensured that each reference cited in the text is present in the list of references (and vice versa).
-Authors must verify that all references are in accordance with the original documents, as well as that they comply with the Uniform requirements for manuscripts submitted to biomedical journals (www.nlm.nih.gov/bsd/uniform_requirements.html) and that use the abbreviated publications’ names adopted by Index Medicus (www.nlm.nih.gov).
+Authors must verify that all references are by the original documents, as well as that they comply with the Uniform requirements for manuscripts submitted to biomedical journals (www.nlm.nih.gov/bsd/uniform_requirements.html) and that use the abbreviated publications’ names adopted by Index Medicus (www.nlm.nih.gov).

-References must follow the Vancouver style and it is mandatory to include the Digital Object Identifier (DOI) whenever available for this publication.
-See more information at: https://rpia.spaic.pt/normas-referencias
+References must follow the Vancouver style, and it is mandatory to include the Digital Object Identifier (DOI) whenever it is available for this publication.
+See more information at: https://rpia.spaic.pt/normas-referencias.

 The list of references must not include citations of unpublished material.
-References to articles or books accepted for publication but not yet published must include the name of the journal and the mention “in press”.
+References to articles or books accepted for publication but not yet published must consist of the journal's name and the mention “in press”.

 1.3.4 Tables